Deformations of current Lie algebras. I. Small algebras in characteristic 2: Preliminaries

 \subsection{Zassenhaus algebras}

 Recall a construction of the ubiquitous Zassenhaus algebras (see, for example, \cite[Vol. I, \S 7.6]{strade-intro}).

 Let $A$ be an associative commutative algebra with unit, and $D$ a derivation of $A$.
 Then the set of derivations $AD = \set{aD}{a \in D}$ is a Lie algebra of derivations of $A$.
-Assuming that this Lie algebra is also a free (one-dimensional) $A$-module, and identifying $aD$ with $a$, $AD$ can be considered as a Lie algebra structure on $A$ with the bracket $[a,b] = aD(b) - bD(a)$ for $a,b\in A$.
+Assuming that this Lie algebra is also a free (one-dimensional) $A$-module, and identifying $aD$ with $a$, $AD$ can be considered as a Lie algebra structure on $A$ with the bracket $[a,b] = aD(b) - bD(a)$ for any $a,b\in A$.
 In characteristic $2$, the latter formula is equivalent to

 (Note that algebras with multiplication (\ref{eq-brack}) were considered also in big characteristics, but, of course, then they are no longer Lie algebras.
 They belong to the class of so-called Novikov--Jordan algebras -- commutative algebras satisfying a certain identity of degree $4$, see \cite{dzhu-novikov-jord}.
-In characteristic $2$ the classes of Lie algebras and Novikov--Jordan algebras have nontrivial intersection -- for example, all algebras of kind (\ref{eq-brack}) -- but these classes do not coincide).
+In characteristic $2$ the classes of Lie algebras and Novikov--Jordan algebras have nontrivial intersection -- for example, all algebras with multiplication (\ref{eq-brack}) -- but these classes do not coincide).

 Recall that the divided powers algebra $\mathcal O_1(n)$ over a field of characteristic $p$ is defined as a $p^n$-dimensional algebra having a basis $\{x^{(i)}\}$, $0 \le i < p^n$, with multiplication $x^{(i)} x^{(j)} = \binom{i+j}j x^{(i+j)}$.
-The special derivation $\partial$ of $O_1(n)$ is defined as
+The special derivation $\partial$ of $\mathcal O_1(n)$ is defined as

 Specializing the bracket (\ref{eq-brack}) to the case $A = \mathcal O_1(n)$, and $D = \partial$, we arrive at the Lie algebra $W_1(n)$ of dimension $2^n$ with the basis $\{e_i = x^{(i+1)} \partial | -1 \le i \le 2^n-2 \}$ and multiplication